 Alexandra smiled and nodded.
-So, it was Katharina.
-And how amusing that she should have persuaded him to listen to a Theosophist!
+So, it was Katharina, her fiend from Fiesole .
+How amusing that she should have persuaded him to listen to a Theosophist!

 They had barely reached the platform of the underground when the electric train moved in with a squall of air and a deafening noise.